-Watch the 2012 BAFTA in Scotland New Talent Awards ceremony which celebrated the very best emerging talent in Film, TV and video games.
+Watch the 2012 BAFTA Scotland New Talent Awards ceremony which celebrated the very best emerging talent in Film, TV and video games.

 The best in emerging Scottish screen industries talent were recognised by BAFTA in Scotland at a glittering awards ceremony held at Oran Mor in Glasgow on 22 March 2012.
 The 4th annual New Talent Awards, sponsored by Channel 4 and Creative Scotland, recognised the future shining stars of Scotland’s moving image industries.